Kola9INE/Kola9INE/README.md

 - 👋 Hi, I’m Lawal Kolawole @Kola9INE.
 - 👀 I’m interested in Data Analytics using Python, Power Query, Ms. Excel, Power BI, Power Pivot, Pivot Charts, Streamlit and MySQL.
-- 🌱 I’m currently the basics of the MySQL.
 - 💞️ I’m looking to collaborate on Data cleaning projects, data analysis projects, data quality projects and data visualization projects.
 - 📫 How to reach me: lawalkolawole902@gmail.com (gmail)
 - 📫 How to reach me: 09099976888, 09037740910 (phone number)